How Spec-Driven Development Could Play Out

 In Climbing the Abstraction Ladder with LLMs, I shared some early thoughts on how large language models might push software development toward a more spec-driven approach.
 With the rise of agentic AI, this shift is no longer theoretical.
 We are starting to see it take shape in practice, often under the label spec-driven development (SDD).

-If we think of SDD as a new paradigm—on par with object-oriented or functional programming—we can look at the past to try to anticipate what will happen.
+If we think of SDD as a new paradigm—on par with object-oriented or functional programming—we can look at the past to try to anticipate the future.
 New tools and platforms will emerge that are designed specifically for this way of working, much like Smalltalk or Lisp were for earlier paradigms.
 Early adopters will build real systems with them, and some of those systems will look very impressive.

 What will take much longer is understanding how well SDD holds up over the entire software lifecycle.
 The long-term impact of a paradigm, especially on maintainability and evolution, is hard to judge early on.
 Organizations can reasonably try SDD on non-critical projects, but for critical systems the risks are still significant.
 Too many questions remain unanswered.